JM1/hbrs-cmake/README.md

 Code might change or break at any time and is missing proper documentation.
 :warning:

+:warning: **DEPRECATION NOTICE:**
+Apparently, this code meets the inevitable fate of many state-funded research projects.
+It has not been actively worked on since 2020. **Software consists of teams of people.
+If you want people to continue developing a project after it ceases to be their personal interest, fund them for it.**
+:warning:

 ## How to build, install and run code using `Docker` or `Podman`

 For a quick and easy start into developing with C++, a set of ready-to-use `Docker`/`Podman` images